-If the association is older, and if the electrical panels are Zinsco or Federal Pacific Electrical "Stab-Lok" (FPE), the properties may be exposed to a higher risk of electrical shock and fire.
-Zinsco and FPE panels were commonly installed in homes during the 1960s, 1970s, and 1980s.
-But since then, some of their design flaws have become realized, causing some serious problems.

-When Zinsco panels were first manufactured, copper was used as a main component until the U.S. faced a copper shortage.
+Zinsco and FPE panels, for example, were commonly installed in homes during the 1960s, 1970s, and 1980s.
+Since then, some of their design flaws have become realized, causing serious problems.
+When Zinsco panels were first manufactured, copper was used as a main component until there was a copper shortage.
 Zinsco then switched to aluminum, but it was often made of poor quality.
-This made them susceptible to oxidation (i.e. rusting), which can lead to burning and electrical fires.
+This made them susceptible to rusting, which can lead to burning and electrical fires.
 Both Zinsco and FPE panels were found to have an improper assembly of components, and as we're seeing increasing energy demands on homes, these panels can get overworked which could mean the overheating and melting of parts.
 Yikes!

-Continued on reverse...
+(Continued on reverse...)